alreich/qualreas/README.md

 By the way, the Network method, <b>set_constraint</b>, can be used to set or change the constraint on an edge.
 Setting the constraint on an edge, [Tail, Head], will automatically, set the converse constraint on the edge, [Head, Tail].
 Always run the <b>propogate</b> method on a Network after setting/changing constraints.

-### The Algebra "Inside" the Network
+### The Algebra "Inside" the Network <a class="anchor" id="algebra"></a>

-<b>WARNING</b>: Don't try this at home, boys and girls.

-There really should be no reason for messing around with the algebra that a network is based on.
+<b>WARNING</b>: There really should be no reason for messing around with the algebra that a network is based on.
 But we'll take a look at one here, just so we can see that it actually exists.

 So, to begin, we'll use an accessor to obtain the algebra, then we'll examine the algebra a bit.